-Stone Child College (SCC) is a tribally chartered community college of the Chippewa Cree Tribe and offers programs of study that lead to associate degrees and certificates.
+Stone Child College is a tribally chartered community college of the Chippewa Cree Tribe and offers programs of study that lead to a bachelor degree, associate degrees, certificates, endorsements, and continuing education.

 SCC was chartered by the Chippewa-Cree Business Committee on May 17, 1984 and is accredited by the Northwest Commission on Colleges and Universities.
 It is listed in the Accredited Institutions of Higher Education (AIHEC), published by the American Council on Education for the Council on Post-Secondary Accreditation.